 Our small animal, exotic and large animal pets can develop a number of conditions that affect eyesight and may require the care of a board-certified veterinary ophthalmologist.
 An ophthalmologist specializes in all areas of the eyes.
-Dr. Caroline Betbeze, a board-certified ophthalmologist at MSU-CVM, practices at the Animal Health Center and our affiliate center, Veterinary Speciality Center.
-Appointments are seen at the AHC (240 Wise Center Drive on MSU's campus/MSU-CVM).
+Dr. Caroline Betbeze, a board-certified ophthalmologist at MSU-CVM, practices at the Animal Health Center and our affiliate center, Veterinary Specialty Center.
 Dr. Betbeze diagnoses and treats conditions of the eye, and teams with referring veterinarians on their more difficult ocular cases.
 In addition to using the latest diagnostic equipment and treatments, she and her team provide a high-level of care, compassion, and education to clients, their pets and referring veterinarians.
 To make an appointment with Dr. Betbeze, please call 662-325-1351 or 662-325-7339.
 Appointments are seen at the Animal Health Center (MSU-CVM, 240 Wise Center Drive) and Veterinary Specialty Center (1207 Highway 182W)

 Commonly diagnosed and treated conditions: